Yahoo meets low earnings expectations

 | SAN FRANCISCO

-Shares of Yahoo, which fired former CEO Carol Bartz in early September before the end of the third quarter, gained roughly 3 percent to $15.98 (10.17 pounds) in after hours trading on Tuesday.
+Shares of Yahoo, which fired former CEO Carol Bartz in early September before the end of the third quarter, gained roughly 3 percent to $15.98 in after hours trading on Tuesday.

 "It looks OK, nothing spectacular, but nothing disastrous, and nothing disastrous is good news for these guys," said Macquarie Research analyst Ben Schachter.

-Note: (This story was corrected in the 14th paragraph to show third quarter 2010 earnings per share were 29 cents)